 With respect to juridical persons, many IIAs only require a company to be validly incorporated in its home state (i.e., a 'pure incorporation test').
-On the other hand, certain IIAs require a company to have its seat in its home state, alternatively or cumulatively with the incorporation.
-Some other treaties combine the incorporation and the seat requirements with the requirement of existence of real business activities in the place of incorporation.
+10 On the other hand, certain IIAs require a company to have its seat in its home state, alternatively or cumulatively with the incorporation.
+11 Other treaties combine the incorporation and the seat requirements with the requirement of existence of real business activities in the place of incorporation.
+12

 In investment treaty planning, investors may wish to opt for IIAs that provide for a pure incorporation test.
-As seen in various ICSID arbitrations, it is easier for investors to attract protections under IIAs with a pure incorporation test.
-These IIAs only require investors to be incorporated under the law of a contracting party to the IIAs (not the host state), without the need to prove that they have an actual office with real business activities there.
-Conversely, IIAs containing other ratione personae jurisdictional requirements, such as existence of real business activities, are less flexible and more burdensome for investors when structuring their investment.
+As evidenced by decisions issued by various ICSID arbitral tribunals, it is easier for investors to attract protections under IIAs with a pure incorporation test.
+These IIAs only require investors to be incorporated under the law of a contracting party to the IIAs (not the host state), without the need to prove that they have an actual office with real business activities there.13